Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

     >>>     model.insert_mechanism('Nav', domain)
     >>>     model.insert_mechanism('Kv', domain)

-We can see the mechanisms inserted in each domain with the :code:`domains_to_mechs` attribute.
+We can see the mechanisms inserted in any domain with the :code:`domains_to_mechs` attribute.

 .. code-block:: python